Stories

 I Never Promised You a Rose Garden

-Mannie Murphy's 2021 graphic novel, indicting MLC's dark side
+Mannie Murphy's 2021 graphic novel indicts MLC's dark side

-MLC IN ITS EARLY DAYS had the sunniest of vibes, reflected in the posts on this website.
-It had a kind of political consciousness, centered around protest against the war and the establishment, rejection of coercive education.
-Its very existence was a kind of political statement and has remained so to this day.
+MLC IN ITS EARLY DAYS had a sunny vibe, reflected in posts on this website.
+It had a kind of genteel political consciousness, centered on protest against the war and the establishment, rejection of coercive education.
+Its existence was a gentle political statement—as it has remained to this day.

 Any dark realities early MLC harbored were tucked away in corners.
-Some make appearances here, and in other outlets such as the MLC Alumni Facebook page—bullying, sexual predation, drug abuse, criminality—but happiness reigned.
+Some make appearances, here or in other outlets such as the MLC Alumni Facebook page—bullying, sexual predation, drug use, criminality—but happiness reigned.

 Early graduates missed MLC in the Reagan years.